figofuture/figofuture.github.io/_posts/2016-02-24-how-to-build-squashfs-tools-on-mac-os-x.markdown

     - mac
     - 2016
 ---
-To squash/unsquash a Linux squashfs filesystem on a Mac, you can build the squashfs tools.
+To squash/unsquash a Linux [squashfs][1] filesystem on a Mac, you can build the squashfs tools.

 A few modifications of the source are required for OS X:

-The FNM_EXTMATCH flag doesn’t exist in the fnmatch library on OS X. This just means that you can’t use glob patterns with mksquashfs.
+* The FNM_EXTMATCH flag doesn’t exist in the fnmatch library on OS X. This just means that you can’t use glob patterns with mksquashfs.
-The constants to figure out how many CPUs the machine has are in the sysctl header instead of the sysinfo header.
+* The constants to figure out how many CPUs the machine has are in the sysctl header instead of the sysinfo header.
-The C99 compiler has different semantics for the inline keyword, so inline functions should also be static.
+* [The C99 compiler has different semantics for the inline keyword][2], so inline functions should also be static.
-Instead of llistxattr(), lgetxattr(), lsetxattr(), Apple uses a XATTR_NOFOLLOW flag on the non-link equivalent functions.
+* Instead of llistxattr(), lgetxattr(), lsetxattr(), Apple uses a XATTR_NOFOLLOW flag on the non-link equivalent functions.

 Here’s a complete download-and-build recipe:
 {% highlight bash %}
 curl -OL http://iweb.dl.sourceforge.net/project/squashfs/squashfs/squashfs4.2/squashfs4.2.tar.gz